ppbrown/ai-training/trainer/README.md

 * T5 xxl text encoder
 * SD 1.5 unet

-I'm training this in bf16 precision and 512x512 images, because with this setup, I can run a native batch size of 64 on my rtx 4090, and get 1600 steps per hour.
-I can even just barely fit batch 64, accum 4
+The script supports training in bf16 precision and 512x512 images, because with this setup, I can run a native batch size of 64 on my rtx 4090, and get 1600 steps per hour.
+I can even just barely fit batch 64, accum 4 if I use pure square images.

+Alternatively it does quite well with full fp32 training. b24a10 is quite nice for that, as is b24a16.
+Presuming you have a LARGE dataset, that is.

 ## Assumptions

 The code is currently centered around SD1.5 training.
+Primary script to use is "train_from_cached.py"

-See the "train_sd.sh" script for the vanilla version, or "train_t5.sh" for the fancier one.
+Wrappers for it are the "train_sd.sh" script for the vanilla version, or "train_t5.sh" for the fancier one.

 In theory the core loop could be modified to work with SDXL.